Saksham2401/PocketNotes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ## Deployed Link

 https://fantastic-sunflower-239f2a.netlify.app/

+## Available Scripts

+In the project directory, you can run

 ### `npm start`